-Parents wishing to apply for a place for their child in our Reception class must apply through the Buckinghamshire Council on-line application process and complete the Supplementary Information Form for Buckinghamshire Catholic Schools.
-Forms are available online.
+Parents wishing to apply for a place for their child in our Reception class must apply through the Buckinghamshire Council online application process, and submit a completed Supplementary Information Form for Buckinghamshire Catholic Schools along with the child's original Baptism certificate (as appropriate) to support the application on faith grounds.
+Supplementary Forms are available online.
 The application process normally commences in November for children due to start in Reception.